Fluxx/gazette/README.markdown

 # Gazette

 Gazette is a Ruby gem to interact with the [Instapaper API](http://www.instapaper.com/api).
-It offers complete functionality with all API features, including authentication and adding URLs to read later, operating over HTTPS and using HTTP basic authentication.
+It offers complete functionality with all API features, including authentication and adding URLs to read later.
+Gazette operates over HTTP and HTTPS, and uses (Instapaper-preferred) HTTP basic authentication.

 **NOTE: This gem is still in beta.
 Production use not suggested, but encouraged.**